scottgallant/xaprb-src/content/blog/cursive.md

 As my teenage years gave way to my early twenties, I abandoned cursive writing.
 I admired my neat block printing.
 I thought it was precise and clear, and easier to write.
-I still gave myself an A+ for penmanship, but my definition was based on consistent, evenly spaced printed lettering.
+I still gave myself a conceited A+ for penmanship, based on consistent, evenly spaced printed lettering.
 I never wrote cursive anymore.

 I had some role models.
 A land surveyor who hand-lettered maps in block capitals